TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 	  return $query->execute();
 	}

-Create a *Query*-Object within the repository through ``$this->createQuery()``.
+Create a ``Query`` object within the repository through ``$this->createQuery()``.
 You can give the query object a constraint using ``$query->matching($constraint)``.
 The following comparison operations for generating a single condition are available:

 :method:`$query->equals($propertyName, $operand, $caseSensitive);`
 	Simple comparison between the value of the property provided by $propertyName and the operand.
 	In the case of strings you can specified additionally, whether the comparison is case-sensitive.

 :method:`$query->in($propertyName, $operand);`
 	Checks if the value of the property _$propertyName_ is present within the series of values ​​in ``$operand``.

 :method:`$query->contains($propertyName, $operand);`
-	Checks whether the specified property ``$propertyName`` containing a collection has an ele- ment ``$operand`` within that collection.
+	Checks whether the specified property ``$propertyName`` containing a collection has an element ``$operand`` within that collection.

 :method:`$query->like($propertyName, $operand);`
 	Comparison between the value of the property specified by $propertyName and a string $operand.
-In this string, the %-character is interpreted as placeholder (similar to *-characters in search engines, in reference to the SQL syntax).
+	In this string, the %-character is interpreted as placeholder (similar to * characters in search engines, in reference to the SQL syntax).

 :method:`$query->lessThan($propertyName, $operand);`
 	Checks if the value of the property $propertyName is less than the operand.